sclie001/sclie001/README.md

 A recent graudate from FIU with a BS degree in Computer Science.
 I grew a ❤️ for tech since high school when I took an animation class.
 In college I started as a graphics major (my college did not have animation), but after some research I found it is very competitive and hard to be recognized. 💭 So, I changed my major to health, worked in health but still had an itch for technology.
 Returned to college, FIU to be exact, and majored in Computer Science.💥

-I been working with different languages getting my feet wet, but grew a passion for Mobile Developement.
-I am hoping to get my first job as an Android Developer.
+I been working with different languages getting my feet wet, but grew a passion for Web Developement.
+I am hoping to get my first job as an Frontend Developer.

-- 🔭 I’m currently working on Android Development
+- 🔭 I’m currently working on Frontend Development
-- 🌱 I’m currently learning user input, design, and testing
+- 🌱 I’m currently learning HTML5, modern CSS techniques, and JavaScript
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...-->
 <br>